Networks Tab: Manage Mediation Networks

 Add a Custom (Unsupported) Network

 In addition to the MoPub-supported networks, you can set up custom networks on MoPub using Line Items.
 Do this at your own risk, and note that the onus of support is on the publisher and the network to ensure that the integration is working correctly.
-Note also that Auto CPM is not available for custom networks.
+Note also that Auto CPM and Advanced Bidding are not available for custom networks.

 There are two types of custom networks: